Satyavrata Tirtha

-Satyavrata Tirtha (died 1638) was a Hindu philosopher, yogi, mystic, scholar and saint.
+Satyavrata Tirtha (died.
+1638 CE) was a Hindu philosopher, yogi, mystic, scholar and saint.
 He served as the pontiff of Shri Uttaradi Math from 1635–1638.
 He was the 18th in succession from Madhvacharya.
 Satyavrata Tirtha ruled the pontificate with a remarkable distinction.
 His life was a saga of supreme spiritual achievements.
 He is a yogi of remarkable spiritual powers and a philosopher of wide fame.

 Works

 Satyavrata Tirtha authored some works consisting of gloss, commentaries on the works of Jayatirtha, Vyasatirtha and a few hymns.
 Satyavrata Tirtha wrote a commentary on Nyaya Sudha of Jayatirtha called Sudha Vivruthi.
 His gloss on Nyayamrutha of Vyasatirtha is also most appreciated.